keichi/binary-parser/README.md

 It supports all common data types required to analyze a structured binary data.
-Binary-parser dynamically generates and compiles the parser code on-the-fly, which runs as fast as a hand-written parser (which takes much time and effort to write).
+Binary-parser dynamically generates and compiles the parser code on-the-fly, which runs as fast as a hand-written parser (which takes much more time and effort to write).
 Supported data types are:

 - Integers (supports 8, 16, 32 bit signed- and unsigned integers)